The banks in Puerto Rico basics are similar to that of the United States as it's a self-governing unincorporated territory of the U. S.

 With Puerto Rico being an unincorporated territory of the United States, the banks in Puerto Rico are part of Federal Reserve System.
 This means that Federal Deposit Insurance Corporation guarantees each deposit in these banks up to $100,000.

-Inside Puerto Rico: Banks & Money - Before you visit Puerto Rico, visit TripAdvisor for the latest info and advice, written for travelers by travelers.
+Inside Puerto Rico: Banks & Money - Before you visit Puerto Rico, visit TripAdvisor for ... >Banco Popular - The biggest and most important bank of Puerto Rico.

 Puerto Rico is not part of the US but it is a self governing latin american country associated with the US as a commonwealth (official name :Estado ...